 “You can’t be a clothes hanger for your entire life!”

 She hung out at Ken Russell’s house, watching old films together.
 She began wearing longer hair and longer skirts, as the hippie look took over London.

 Twiggy then began an award-winning acting and singing career, starring in a variety of roles on stage and screen, and recording albums.
 She played Polly Browne, in Russell’s adaptation of Sandy Wilson‘s pastiche of 1920s musicals, The Boy Friend.
 This was her first collaboration with Tommy Tune and it won her a Golden Globe Award.
 She was featured on the cover of Bowie’s Pin Ups album in 1973, with the two wearing painted-on face masks.
 She worked on stage, including starring as Eliza Doolittle opposite Robert Powell in a production of Pygmalion in 1981.
 In 1983, she made her Broadway debut in the musical, My One And Only, starring and staged by her pal Tommy Tune, earning a Tony Award nomination.

 She married twice: to Michael Witney an American film and television actor who died of a heart attack nine days after his 52nd birthday in 1983; and Leigh Lawson, a British film and actor, director and writer.
 They met in 1984, and became a couple when they both worked on the film Madame Sousatzka in 1988.

-She has published 11 books, released eight albums, was a judge on America’s Next Top Model from the years 2003 to 2008.
-In 2005, she returned to modelling doing ads for Marks and Spencer, and launching an exclusive clothing collection for M&S. Oh, and Twiggy is has a royal title; she was appointed Dame Commander of the Order of the British Empire (DBE) by Prince Charles for her services to fashion, the arts, and charity in March 2019.
+She has published 11 books, released eight albums, was a judge on America’s Next Top Model from 2003 – 2008.
+In 2005, she returned to modelling doing ads for Marks and Spencer, launching an exclusive clothing collection.
+Oh, and Twiggy is has a royal title; she was appointed Dame Commander of the Order of the British Empire (DBE) by Prince Charles for her services to fashion, the arts, and charity in March 2019.